Exawind/openturbine/docs/dev_plan.md

 multiple options for doing so depending on user configurations and the computational environment.

-Similar to modularity in the architecure, expensive tasks should be structured in a kernel form.
-This low-level design pattern combines expensive mathematical operations into an aggregate form, and structures them so that performance libraries or compilers can paralellize the computation.
+Similar to modularity in the architecture, expensive tasks should be structured in a kernel form.
+This low-level design pattern combines expensive mathematical operations into an aggregate form, and structures them so that performance libraries or compilers can parallelize the computation.
 This pattern helps to encapsulate expensive operations and algorithms.
 Additionally, it follows the modular architecture design described above in that it supports swapping accelerators or parallelization